checkstyle/test-configs/README.md

 # Checkstyle Test Configurations Generator

-This repository stores and generates configurations for diff.groovy testing in the Checkstyle project.
+This repository stores and generates configurations for diff.groovy testing or regression-report.yml in the Checkstyle project.

 ## Using the Configurations